zhr19002/multimodal-transportation-diversity/POI_visit_pattern/README.md

-### Data Mining Application in Community Resilience Quantification
+### Data mining applications for quantifying community resilience
-- Apply Numpy, Pandas, and Statsmodels packages to process and analyze Points-of-interest (POI) visit datasets (from SafeGraph Inc.)
+- Use NumPy, Pandas, and Statsmodels to process and analyze point-of-interest (POI) visit data from SafeGraph Inc.
-- Apply Matplotlib and Seaborn packages to visualize different POI visit patterns
+- Apply Matplotlib and Seaborn to visualize patterns in POI visits.